 The nation’s capital, Washington DC, has so much to offer its visitors that it’s basically impossible to see everything within a day, but please make sure to at least see the following highlights of the city!

-The National Mall is one of the city’s must-visit places and it is a grassy 1000-acres park home to the world-famous Lincoln Memorial, Washington Monument, and is surrounded by Smithsonian museums, the US Capitol Building in the east, and the White House in the north.
+The National Mall is one of the city’s must-visit places and it is a grassy 1000-acre park home to the world-famous Lincoln Memorial, Washington Monument, and is surrounded by Smithsonian museums, the US Capitol Building in the east, and the White House in the north.

 Baseball fans should head to Nationals Park to witness the city’s beautiful baseball stadium where the Washington Nationals play.